LonelessCodes/trixiebot/README.md

 ### Running

 To run in development mode (beware: development means development.
-Don't run in public servers!) go `npm run dev` or if you're on windows `node dev`.
+Don't run in public servers!) go `npm run start:dev` or `npm run start:watch` to compile at runtime and reload on src changes.

-For crash savety and restart on reboot official Trixie uses pm2 with the configs at `pm2dev.json` and `pm2prod.json`.
+If you want to use pm2 for crash savety and restart on reboot, run `npm run pm2` or `npm run pm2:dev` for development.

 ### Editing